ulyssa/iamb/README.md

 ## About

-This is a vi-inspired terminal chat client for the Matrix protocol.
+`iamb` is a Matrix client for the terminal that uses Vim keybindings.

-__*Note that this project is still very much in its early stages and a lot is subject to eventually change.*__
+This project is a work-in-progress, and there's still a lot to be implemented, but much of the basic client functionality is already present.

 ## Installation